HaithemGhattass/MyNotes-SwiftUI/readme.md

-# StoryTelling Drawing App
+# StoryTelling
-## The StoryTelling Drawing App is a simple iOS application built using SwiftUI that allows users to create drawings and sketches with various colors and line thicknesses.
+##  StoryTelling is a simple iOS application built using SwiftUI that allows users to create drawings and sketches with various colors and line thicknesses.

 ## Features
 ### Drawing and Sketching: Users can draw or sketch freely on multiple pages within the app.